mucommander/mucommander/package/readme.txt

 - Dropped unnecessary stack-traces in the logs while starting or running the application.
 - Bumped JediTerm and its dependencies to the newest version.
 - Bumped RSyntaxTextArea to the newest version.
+- Startup arguments on Linux can now accept paths with spaces.

 Localization:
 -